movabletype/mt-plugin-action-streams/README.txt

     Copyright 2009-2010 Six Apart, Ltd.

 LICENSE
-    This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself.
+    This library is free software released under the GPL.

 OVERVIEW